Salvoxia/immich-folder-album-creator/README.md

 Option `1` leaves it up to the user to clear up "offline" assets by emptying the trash or restoring access to the files.
 Only if after any of these actions empty albums are left behind, they are automatically removed.
 Option `2` will first delete all "offline" assets automatically, then do the same with any empty albums left.

 > [!IMPORTANT]
+> Some version after v1.116.0 changed the API so that offline assets can no longer be discovered.
+Thus, `Sync Mode = 2` is not working at the moment.
+A [Github Issue](https://github.com/immich-app/immich/issues/13161) for Immich has been opened.

+> [!IMPORTANT]
 > If your library is on a network share or external drive that might be prone to not being available all the time, avoid using `Sync Mode = 2`.